Five key F1 questions to be answered during the summer break

 With Red Bull keeping all four of their current drivers in place for the rest of the season, young prospect Lawson’s future in their stable appears uncertain.

-The Kiwi seemed assured of a promotion to either the main squad or RB team before the U-turn on Perez’s status, and will now be without a seat until 2025 at the earliest.
+The Kiwi seemed assured for a promotion to either the main squad or RB team before the U-turn on Perez’s status, and will now be without a seat until 2025 at the earliest.

 Advisor Helmut Marko said earlier this year that the team would have to either promise Lawson a race seat for 2025 or face losing him to a rival team, and the 22-year-old has been linked with Sauber.